Chunjee/graphicsearch.ahk/tutorial.md

 GraphicSearch's most verbose method is `find`.
 It requires **seven** arguments and has **five** more optional arguments.
 To simplify use, `.search` only takes two arguments, a GraphicSearch Query and an object with all the same options as properties.

-The following are all functionally identicle, They search a region of the screen (0,0 -> 600,600) and only return one found match (the first match)
+The following are all functionally identical, They search a region of the screen (0,0 -> 600,600) and only return one found match (the first match)
 ```autohotkey
 oGraphicSearch := new graphicsearch()
 oGraphicSearch.search(pizzaGraphic, {x2: 600, y2: 600, findall: false})